Yusuf Adamu Gagdi

 Yusuf Adamu Gagdi (born 5 November 1980) is a politician of the All Progressives Congress from Plateau State, Nigeria.
-He is a member of the Nigeria Federal House of Representatives from Pankshin/Kanam/Kanke federal constituency of Plateau State in the 9th Nigeria National Assembly.
-He was elected to the house in 2019, and currently the Chairman, House committee on Navy.
+He is a member of the House of Representatives of Nigeria from Pankshin/Kanam/Kanke federal constituency of Plateau State in the 9th Nigeria National Assembly.

-He was reelected for a second tenure in 2023.
+Biography

+He was born on 5 November 1980 in Gum-Gagdi Village, Kanam, Nigeria to Mallam Adamu Gagdi and Mallama Hauwa’u Gagdi.
+He went to the University of Jos.
+He was elected to the house on 11 June 2019, He is currently Chair of the House Navy Committee.
+He was reelected for a second term in 2023.